Due to COVID-19 concerns, all in-person Domestic Partnership Registrations have been suspended.

 - Registration fee is $25, payable at the time of registration (cash in the exact amount or check payable to the City of Boulder)

 Providing for confidentiality and public information requirement

 The Clerk's Office will record information from all Domestic Partnership registrations in the database, which is part of the public record.
 Registrants, however, have the option to request that names and year of birth not appear in the database

 A Domestic Partnership may be terminated when:

 - No longer are in a committed relationship or share a common household.

 - The partners no longer meet one or more of the requirements included in the affidavit for domestic partnership.

 - Notice of Termination is submitted to City Clerk of Boulder with the termination fee of $25.

 - Notice of Termination and fee may be mailed to: City Clerk's Office, PO Box 791, Boulder, CO 80306

-The notice of termination form (including certificate number if possible), naming the partners and stating that the partnership has ended must be signed and dated by at least one partner.
+Terminations are not handled in-person.
+Please send the notice of termination form (including certificate number if possible), naming the partners and stating that the partnership has ended must be signed and dated by at least one partner.
 If only one partner signs, that partner must provide evidence (certified mail receipt) that they have attempted to notify the other partner of the termination of the partnership.

 Legal Rights and Responsibilities